 Python can be used for:

 - Storing and analyzing large and small datasets.

 - Web scraping and data collection using APIs.

 - Beautiful data visualization.

 - Natural language processing and text analysis.

 - Image analysis and much, much more…

-Starting October 22, we are offering this seminar as a 3-day synchronous*, remote workshop for the first time.
-Each day will consist of a 4-hour live lecture held via the free video-conferencing software Zoom.
+Starting June 8, we are offering this seminar as a 4-day synchronous*, remote workshop.
+Each day will consist of a 3-hour live lecture held via the free video-conferencing software Zoom.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.